Chemistry and Physics Were Moderate, and Math was Lengthy

 Trending Now:- Know Which College Forms to Fill After JEE Main 2026

-The Physics paper was moderate.
-Fifty percent of the NCERT-based questions were from the 11th-class syllabus, while the remaining 50 percent were from the 12th-class syllabus.
+The Physics paper in the morning shift was moderate.
+Fifty percent of the questions were from the NCERT-based 11th-grade syllabus, while the remaining 50 percent were from the 12th-grade syllabus.

 Most of the questions were from electrodynamics, mechanics, heat and thermodynamics, waves and wave optics.
 Other questions were related to magnetism, gravitation, modern physics, geometry, optics, fluids, errors, and semiconductors.